-- The parties' amenability to Informal Resolution;

-- Likelihood of potential resolution, taking into account any power dynamics between the parties;

-- The parties' motivation to participate;

-- Civility of the parties;

-- Cleared violence risk assessment/ongoing risk analysis;

-- Disciplinary history;

-- Whether an emergency removal is needed;

-- Skill of the facilitator with this type of complaint;

-- Complaint complexity;

-- Emotional investment/intelligence of the parties;

-- Rationality of the parties;

-- Goals of the parties;

-- Adequate resources to invest in Informal Resolution (time, staff, etc.)
+- The parties' amenability to Informal Resolution; - Likelihood of potential resolution, taking into account any power dynamics between the parties; - The nature and severity of the alleged misconduct; - The parties' motivation to participate; - Civility of the parties; - Results of a violence risk assessment/ongoing risk analysis; - Disciplinary history of the Respondent; - Whether an emergency removal is needed; - Skill of the facilitator with this type of complaint; - Complaint complexity; - Emotional investment/capability of the parties; - Rationality of the parties; - Goals of the parties; - Adequate resources to invest in Alternative Resolution (time, staff, etc.)

-The ultimate determination of whether Informal Resolution is available or successful is to be made by the Title IX Coordinator (or designee).
+The ultimate determination of whether Alternative Resolution is available or successful is to be made by the Title IX Coordinator (or designee).
 The Title IX Coordinator (or designee) maintains records of any resolution that is reached, and failure to abide by the resolution agreement may result in appropriate responsive/disciplinary actions.
 Results of complaints resolved by Informal Resolution are not appealable.